ThePlantalagistHaven/BrewingHibiscusAddon/README.md

 ![33035b41-08a3-4cab-b0fc-50fbf54fcd4c](https://github.com/user-attachments/assets/438771d8-26f3-46ce-a33f-f7ec326f9b0d)

-To make this tea, you need to create a tea brewer.
-There are two versions.
+To make this hibiscus tea, you need to create a tea brewer machine.
+There are two tiers.

 The first is the Natural Tea Brewer.